Travel has been an ongoing conversation during the pandemic and it may become a tougher conversation when the holidays come around.

 COVID-19 put the world at a standstill and many countries have guidelines enforced to prevent the spread of the disease.
 The flu is another common disease that’s common to catch during the holidays.
 We briefly go over the risks below.

 The Center for Disease Control (CDC) says that traveling increases your chance of getting and spreading COVID-19.
-There is no vaccine to prevent the disease and is mainly spread from close person-to person contact via respiratory droplets.
+At the time of writing, there is no vaccine to prevent the disease and is mainly spread from close person-to person contact via respiratory droplets.
 We produce droplets when we cough, sneeze, or talk and these droplets can end up in the mouths or noses of people nearby.

 According to the CDC data on U.S. COVID-19 cases at the time of writing: